 Services dealing with eating disorders

 There are a number of services available in Portugal for those facing challenges associated with eating disorders.
 These include anorexia, bulimia nervosa, and binge eating.
-If you are living with an eating disorder, speak to your family doctor, who can provide assistance.
 Usually, the treatment requires a multidisciplinary approach, and there can be long waiting lists in the public sector.

-For patients living with bulimia and binge eating disorders (in Portuguese), medication may be necessary, in association with psychotherapy.
+For patients living with eating disorders, medication may be necessary, in association with psychotherapy.
 If you have private health insurance, it can cover some treatments, depending on your coverage plan.

-There’s a support group for the families and friends of those dealing with eating disorders – Associação dos Familiares e Amigos dos Anorécticos e Bulímicos (in Portuguese).
+There’s a support group for the families and friends of those dealing with eating disorders – Associação dos Familiares e Amigos dos Anorécticos e Bulímicos.

-Services for people with severe mental health problems
+Services for people with severe symptoms and long-term conditions

 Mental health services for children and young people